 The main thing to know about painting chipboard is that it is a porous material that will soak up moisture.
 For this reason, never start with a water-based primer, as it will cause the material to swell; instead, use an acrylic-based primer.
 Further, the surface is shiny and smooth, which may make it difficult for the paint to adhere.
 Some experts recommend sanding the surface lightly just to scuff it up enough that the paint will go on.
 Others posit that chipboard should never be sanded at all.
 The take-home point, though, is that getting the paint to stick is a challenge.

 You might try a very fine-grit sandpaper and just go over the surface very lightly.
 If you try this, be careful to retain the top layer of the laminate.
 Otherwise, just clean the floor well with a slightly damp cloth, taking care to avoid overwetting the surface.
 Let it dry completely before starting to paint.
 Paint will not adhere to greasy or dirty chipboard, so this step is important.

 Start with your primer, which will create a protective barrier not only to protect the floor in the long run but to create a good painting surface for the final coat.
 Acrylic primer is recommended not only over a latex or water-based primer but also over an oil-based primer, both of which will soak into the chipboard.

 Don rubber gloves and then apply the primer thinly and evenly.
 Make sure the paint dries thoroughly.
 Next, paint over the primer with an acrylic-based floor paint in a satin finish.
 The satin finish is a happy medium that will avoid both the high sheen and slippery aspect of a glossy paint and the dull look and feel of a matte or eggshell finish.

-After you finish painting, seal it with a coat of clear sealant.
-This will protect the paint and give it a professional, glossy appearance.
-After the first coat of sealant dries, add one more layer of sealant.
+After you finish painting, seal the floor with a coat of clear sealant.
+This will protect the paint and give it a professional, smooth appearance.